Melnikov theory for two-dimensional manifolds in three-dimensional flows: Introduction

 Many reinterpretations and extensions of Melnikov theory exist (see the review chapters in \cite{siam_book}).
-The Melnikov function has been extended for implicitly defined differential equations \cite{battellifeckanimplicit}, heteroclinic situations \cite{tangential,article_chaosdg,3d}, for stochastic perturbations \cite{shen}, singular perturbations \cite{gruendlersingular,oka}, nonhyperbolic situations \cite{wechselberger,zang}, fixed points at infinity \cite{wechselberger} and discontinuous \cite{duzhang,calamaifranca,battellifeckanhomoclinic,kukucka} and impulsive \cite{impulsive} vector fields.
-The tangential (as opposed to normal) displacement of invariant manifolds in two-dimensional flows has also been quantified via a Melnikov approach \cite{tangential}.
-Higher-dimensional (greater than two) extensions are also available under some restrictions: usually volume-preservation or Hamiltonian flows under time-periodic perturbations \cite{gruendler,3d}.
-Higher-order Melnikov methods have also been developed \cite{duzhang}, and in particular we highlight those in three dimensions associated with various additional conditions \cite{gruendler,holmes1984,3d}.
-It is also possible to couch the transverse intersection problem in a functional analytic, rather than a geometric, form instead \cite{chowhalemalletparet,palmer,battellilazzari,finite}.
+The Melnikov function has been extended for implicitly defined differential equations \cite{battellifeckanimplicit}, heteroclinic situations \cite{tangential,article_chaosdg,3d}, for stochastic perturbations \cite{shen}, singular perturbations \cite{gruendlersingular,oka}, nonhyperbolic situations \cite{wechselberger,zang}, fixed points at infinity \cite{wechselberger}, degenerate homoclinics \cite{vanderbauwhede} and discontinuous \cite{duzhang,calamaifranca,battellifeckanhomoclinic,kukucka} and impulsive \cite{impulsive} vector fields.
+Higher-dimensional (greater than two) extensions are also available under some restrictions: usually volume-preserving or Hamiltonian flows \cite{gruendler,3d,yamashita,lin,gideadelallave}.
+In particular we highlight those in three dimensions associated with various additional conditions \cite{gruendler,holmes1984,3d}, since these have strong applicability in realistic fluid flows in three dimensions.
+Higher-order Melnikov methods have also been developed \cite{duzhang}.
+It is also possible to couch the transverse intersection problem in a functional analytic, rather than a geometric, form instead \cite{chowhalemalletparet,palmer,battellilazzari,finite,lin}---a method which transforms naturally to higher dimensions.
+However, in such cases the kernel of the Melnikov integral contains an {\em abstract} function which is not in general expressible explicitly for actual computation.